Book illustration: Q&A with Kate Heiss

 Nature: the flowers and birds in my garden and walks in the countryside.
 If I’m on a walk and I see a little bird or a beautiful flower, I observe the landscape and forage for flowers and leaves around it.
 I go back to my studio — which overlooks my rather messy allotment — and create a composition using all the different elements.

 I translate my design into a linocut by hand-carving the plate.
 Then I ink it up and print it.
 There is always an element of surprise when you print the image.
 The lines you make are not always what you see once it is inked.
 Suddenly your cutting marks come to life, especially when you are overlaying colour and texture.
 When you cut on lino, you also see everything in reverse and have to think in positive and negative images.
 So the image always prints differently to the way it looks when you cut it.

-You illustrated Limehaven: Poems for my grandparents.
+You created the title pieces for Limehaven: Poems for my grandparents.
 How do you approach illustrating a poetry book?

 I read the book and sketch down any images that the words may evoke in my head.
 I look for colourful descriptions that ignite the imagination.
 I sketch down the different elements and then try to collage and intertwine them together.
 Vicky’s poems were wonderfully descriptive, so it was lovely to visualise.

 What is your favourite poem in the book?

 My favourite poem in Limehaven is Eating her up.
 It reminds me so much of my own Nana and my memories of her cooking in her kitchen.
 I especially like the bit about slicing raspberry ripple ice cream.
 I have to admit I had to go out and buy a block to slice after reading the poem.
 How Vicky uses food to describe her Nan reminds me of how I always describe my ink colours.
 I often giggle to myself when I’m making a beautiful custardy yellow or raspberry ripple pink or chocolatey brown.
 Yummy!